 Keep value outside of your estate

-Here in the USA insurance trusts are used in estate planning as a means to pass substantial value to beneficiaries outside of the taxable estate.
+Insurance trusts are used in estate planning as a means to pass substantial value to beneficiaries outside of the taxable estate.

 The first key to insurance trusts is that insurance proceeds are not taxed as income upon receipt by the beneficiary.
 Whether the beneficiary is an individual, a corporation, or even the estate.
-However, if the proceeds are received directly by the estate, they are included in the value of the estate that could be subject to estate tax.
+However, if the proceeds are received directly by the estate, they are included in the value of the estate that could be subject to <.
 So, for example, a $1 million policy could make the difference between an estate being over or under its exemption amount.

 So, the first suggestion is to have your insurance policies payable to named beneficiaries.
 It is quite easy to change named beneficiaries over time, and to divide proceeds up amongst many beneficiaries.